 The Ironman version is only available from Ironman retailers in Australia and abroad.
 Here’s a list of Ironman retailers where you can buy the book.
 The part number is IBOOK001.

-One important principle of the deal was that my version of the book would remain product-independent, which means it will not recommend specific products and the images within are still drawn from a wide range of manufacturers.
+An important principle of the deal was that my version of the book would remain product-independent, which means it does not recommend specific products and the images within are still drawn from a wide range of manufacturers.
 There’s quite a few Ironman shots, but that’s because I’ve done a fair few articles with them over the years, as indeed I have with ARB so their products feature heavily too.
 It is possible that a manufacturer may wish to have a version of the book entirely focused on their own products and that’s fine, but that would then become a seperate version and I would keep the original independent of any specific manufacturer or organisation.
 Having said that, I have tested less than stellar products over the years and none of those feature in the book!